NASA-IMPACT/veda-ui/docs/adr/002-application-architecture-for-configurability.md

 *[Miro Board Link](https://miro.com/app/board/uXjVN6lkBnc=/?share_link_id=85040810316) which documents team's brainstorming discussions, options considered, technical trade-offs, and final proposed solution in detail*

-### Value
-#### Product POV
+## Pros and Cons of the Options

+### [1] Continue with current application architecture + design system
+- 💚 No up-front cost
+- 🚩 Fulfilling the customization requirements means making the app more customizable through overrides, options, and flags/branches in code, increasing complexity, which has a cost in terms of developer velocity and onboarding
+- 🚩 We have to maintain the legacy design system and augment it e.g. with new components and accessibility features like active state

+### [2] Continue with current application architecture + replace design system
+- 💚 Small investment
+- 💚 We can use standard components from the new design system
+- 💚 We get accessibility-optimized components out of the box, backed by community
+- 🚩 No improvement in terms of customization experience

+### [3] Refactor component library + replace design system + Rearchitect
+- 💚 A component library allows for more straightforward composition into applications with the customization (pages, layout, navigation, routing, data providers) that is required
+- 💚 More efficient delivery of new instances with modified page views, without directly impacting the core UI logic library.
+Seamless support for a wider range of data integrations.
+- 💚 Faster development without requiring specific domain knowledge on very custom dependencies.
+- 💚 As we refactor, we can see the new patterns emerge and hopefully implement feature improvements together with architecture improvements.
+However, rebuilding the instances with the components will basically mean a rewrite.
+- 🚩 Refactoring is a complex process - risk of delay / failure.
+- 🚩 The new architecture may demand deeper coding knowledge to set up a new instance.
+However this complexity is offset by the fact that making overrides in the current architecture is equally developer-intensive.
+We plan to establish a template instance that is easily cloneable for a quick start when spinning up new instances.

+### [4] Rewrite component library + replace design system + Rearchitect
+- 💚 A component library allows for more straightforward composition into applications with the customization (pages, layout, navigation, routing, data providers) that is required
-This refactor will enhance efficiency of delivering new instances and modifying page views without directly impacting the core UI logic library.
-It will also facilitate seamless support for a wider range of data integrations.
+- 💚 More efficient delivery of new instances with modified page views, without directly impacting the core UI logic library.
+Seamless support for a wider range of data integrations.
-#### Developer POV
-This refactor will allow developers to move faster by removing specific domain knowledge on very custom dependencies.
-It will also ideally be easier to make customizations without limitations around overriding pages and components.
-Spinning up a new instance and making modifications to page views would now be easier with routing and composability moving to the instance level.
-This will also allow different data integrations to be easily added without having to touch core components.

-### Consequences
+- 💚 Faster development without requiring specific domain knowledge on very custom dependencies.
+- 🚩 Since we also need to continue supporting the current instances, we would need to invest into the rewrite while we also keep developing the current application.
+This offsets any returns on investment and increases the risk of failure.
-* While the new architecture may demand deeper coding knowledge to set up a new instance, this complexity is offset by the fact that making overrides in the current architecture is equally developer-intensive.
-Additionally, we plan to establish a template instance that is easily cloneable for a quick start when spinning up new instances.
+- 🚩 The new architecture may demand deeper coding knowledge to set up a new instance.
+However this complexity is offset by the fact that making overrides in the current architecture is equally developer-intensive.
+We plan to establish a template instance that is easily cloneable for a quick start when spinning up new instances.
-* There may be unforeseen blockers during the refactoring which have not been outlined.
-This may add to the complexity and spur more discussions on how to handle these blockers.

 ## Resources
 * [Github Issue to gather strategic questions related to future of VEDA UI](https://github.com/NASA-IMPACT/veda-ui/issues/766)